edwin-jones/edwin-jones.github.io/_posts/2020-07-27-powerful-powershell-passwords.md

 Write-Output ( -join ((0x30..0x39) + ( 0x41..0x5A) + ( 0x61..0x7A) | Get-Random -Count 32 | % {[char]$_}) )
 ```

 This works and generates something that looks correct but...what on earth is that code doing?
 It's actually pretty simple - it's putting the ASCII characters `a-z`, `A-Z` and `0-9` into a set, selecting a random character from that set 32 times and dumping that out on your console.
-Good luck remembering that in a few months though let along editing that command without breaking it.
+Good luck remembering that in a few months though let alone editing that command without breaking it.
 What if we simplified it a bit with:

 ``` pwsh
 Write-Output "0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz".ToCharArray() | Get-Random -Count 32 | Join-String